-As you’re probably well aware, Association residents pay regular assessments to cover collective maintenance expenses, based on the annually-budgeted needs of the community.
-Are you familiar with Special Assessments?
+As you’re probably well aware, condominium, townhome, and homeowner’s association residents typically pay regular assessments to cover collective maintenance expenses.
+But what happens when there are financial needs outside of the community’s annual budget?
+Enter Special Assessments.

 Let’s review the basics:

 Special assessments are monies, in addition to the regular monthly assessment, collected by a condominium, townhome, or homeowner’s association from its members so that the Association can pay for expenditures not included in the Association’s annual budget.

 An Association’s use of funds collected through a special assessment is generally restricted to the specific project for which the Special Assessment was approved as well as any ancillary costs (for example, engineering fees, building permits, construction bonds).

 When an Association levies a special assessment, the board resolution may call for payment in a single lump-sum or in multiple installments – most frequently in monthly installments payable over the course of several years.

 Special assessments payable in installment payments are often adopted in connection with a bank loan obtained by the Association.
 The interest cost incurred by the Association is passed through to only those association members that elect to pay the special assessment through installment payments.